 We particularly welcome applications in:

 • History: areas of research expertise include Medieval and Early Modern Studies, Cultural and Social History, Transnational History, Reading, Texts and Archives, History of Science/Medical Humanities, Oral History, the History of the Body, Animal History and Material Culture.

-Our over 180 postgraduate research students are an integral part of our thriving academic community and Doctoral College and benefit from our strong campus based resources, including our library collections and archives, a dedicated Garstang Museum and several research laboratories.
+Our postgraduate researchers are an integral part of our thriving academic community and Doctoral College and benefit from our strong campus based resources, including our library collections and archives, a dedicated Garstang Museum and several research laboratories.
 PGRs are also integrated into our network of multidisciplinary Research Centres, Groups and Clusters.
-Further enhancing our students experience are our strong links with universities and research institutes across Europe, North America, Africa and Asia.
-At present we encourage our research students to participate in local, national and international conferences, seminars and other research activities.
+Further enhancing our students’ experience are our strong links with universities and research institutes across Europe, North America, Africa and Asia.
+We encourage all our research students to participate in local, national and international conferences, seminars and other research activities.

 In addition, the School engages and collaborates with cultural institutions locally (such as, Tate Liverpool, FACT, International Slavery Museum, National Museums Liverpool), nationally (including British Library, V&A Museum, BBC) and internationally.

 All our Postgraduate Researchers have access to a wide range of opportunities for training.
 Skills and methods training is provided by the Liverpool Doctoral College, the Library’s KnowHow Scheme, and through programmes run by engage@liverpool and MethodsNorthWest.
 Training in teaching is also available to all our PhD students.
 Postgraduate Researchers are assisted in identifying available opportunities, both internal and external, through the Faculty PGR Training Catalogue.

 Our research receives major funding support from prestigious bodies such as the European Union, Economic and Social Research Council, The British Academy, Arts and Humanities Research Council, The Leverhulme Trust, English Heritage, National Geographic.